Earth 2150: Lost Souls: Part II - LC campaign

 Since the escaping LC high command took their most experienced commanders with them, the remaining LC forces were forced to entrust their primary research complex' defense to a new recruit.
 The newcomer performed excellently, even leading a counterattack and driving ED out of the area.
 They did not give up yet, as LC spies discovered an ED base still under construction in Ukraine where the next series of attack were expected.
 The base was protected by four artillery batteries which made the recruit's task even harder, as she couldn't bring in heavier equipment until they were got rid of.

 The staff then revealed their plan to the recruit: the evacuation plan involved construction of an advanced space teleporter.
 There were problems with the transport module and it did not function properly.
 The scientists theorised that they can get what they need by stealing the UCS' teleportation technology.
 The UCS started to abandon their European bases and withdraw to America.
 Their central computer, GOLAN, monitored all transmissions, so they had to act quickly and stealthily.
 They managed to sneak in a force into America from Portugal, but not without problems.
 The UCS was seemingly aware of their plans, evidenced by a massive attack in Portugal and the fact that their troops were gathering near the LC landing site.

 The LC found an unexpected source of help: a group of UCS rebels who agreed to help capturing the data they need in exchange for LC help in eliminating GOLAN.
 They left to Florida, where the main UCS research base was located.
 The rebels provided a camouflaged Cargo Salamander which the LC sneaked into the research base.
 Although they had what they need, the LC had yet to fulfill their part of the bargain.
 GOLAN's core was protected by a number of countermeasures which had to be deactivated before technicians can deactivate the AI itself.
 For this reason, the LC broke into a Chinese research lab and stole ED's Ion Cannon tech as their own Electro Cannon would cause structural damage, triggering even more defensive measures.

 GOLAN reacted quickly.
 His forces attacked the central LC base in America whose loss could push the LC out of America permanently.
 The recruit was called upon once again and her extraordinary battle tactics won the day.
 The next task was to get rebel technicians into GOLAN's core located in the Rocky Mountains and they knew nothing about its defenses.

 With GOLAN out of the way, the LC had to prove in one more test of mettle.
 The supposed UCS rebels spread all over Europe and suddenly attacked LC bases all over the continent.
-They were already in Germany and if they were not stopped there, they could have captured the space teleporter in Poland which was had been finished.
+They were already in Germany and if they were not stopped there, they could have captured the space teleporter in Poland which had been finished.
 After the attack, the LC found evidence that these forces were commanded by GOLAN itself, who had not truly been deactivated.